Keep Shorewood Beautiful

 Emergency Action!
 Development threatens last natural wooded wetland area in Shorewood!

-A developer has purchased 4 acres of the last natural wooded wetland areas in Shorewood, Watten Ponds, for the development of at least two large single family homes.
+A developer has purchased about 7 acres of the last natural wooded wetland areas in Shorewood, Watten Ponds, for the development of at least two large single family homes, and up to 8 homes.
 This development involves the destruction of hundreds of trees and will threaten several natural wetlands and surrounding areas.

-Because of this development's extreme environmental impact, impact on natural resources and limited benefit from highly inefficient land use, it has received a Development Score of ** F **.
+Because of this development's extreme environmental impact, impact on natural resources and extremely biased and irregular approval process, it has received a Development Score of ** F **.

 Latest Updates